zephyrproject-rtos/zephyr/doc/getting_started/installation_mac.rst

    $ brew install crosstool-ng

 Alternatively you can install the latest version of :program:`crosstool-ng` from source.
-Download the latest version from http://crosstool-ng.org.
+Download the latest version from the `crosstool-ng site`_.
 The latest version usually supports the latest released compilers.

 .. code-block:: console